Link Building for Startups: 17 Cost-Effective Strategies for 2025

 9. Broken Link Building

 Broken link building is a strategy where you find broken links on other websites, reach out to the site owner, and suggest replacing the broken link with a link to your relevant content.
-It’s like noticing a broken signpost on a trail and offering to put up a new, more helpful one that points directly to your business.

 Real-World Example